the FUTURE of our Escarpment

 Full Cost Accounting means: accounting that recognizes ALL economic, environmental, health, and social costs of an action or decision.
 This includes negative impacts on property values and municipal revenues.

 Aggregate operations are not a public service, they are private, for-profit businesses.
-Local residents and municipalities should no longer be forced to financially subsidize these businesses so they can make large profits.
+Local residents and municipalities should no longer be forced to financially subsidize these businesses so they can be economically viable or make excessive profits.
 Profit-seeking corporations must be required to calculate and compensate for the full social and environmental costs before being permitted to proceed with expanded mining operations such as is proposed for the McCormick property in the World Biosphere area of our Niagara Escarpment.

 Please contact us if you have any questions or would like more information ...